 Zach Zacharius, Education Curator of the Museum of Arts and Sciences (MOAS), Daytona Beach, obtained a $10,000 Archaeology National Grant from the American Association of University Women for Burns Science and Technology Charter School.
 A “mock” dig site was created on the school campus, teaching all students about the science of archaeology.
 The school integrated this hands-on-activity into classroom academics.
 The MOAS also provides a Fall Family Science Night on the school campus, which included 15 science stations.
-Each grade level has opportunity to attend the Children’s Science Center and planetarium presentation at the MOAS during the year for only $5.00.
+Each grade level has the opportunity to attend the Children’s Science Center and planetarium presentations at the MOAS during the year for only $5.00.

 Boston Whaler, located in Edgewater, Florida, has donated backpacks for students every year since the school opened in 2011.
 The backpacks are loaded with supplies and are delivered in a Boston Whaler boat at the beginning of each school year.